808BITT/typer-drive/README.md

 - **ShieldedWordMob:** Protected by a shield that must be broken with a special key (e.g., '#') before typing the word.
 Shield is visually indicated.
 - **RegeneratorMob:** Regenerates previously removed letters if not destroyed quickly.
 Visual regeneration effect.
 - **SplitWordMob:** Splits into two mobs halfway through typing.
 Split effect and new mobs appear.
-- **StealthLetterMob:** Periodically becomes invisible and can only be typed when visible.
 - **SpeedsterMob:** Moves at double speed, higher points.
 - **BossMob:** Multi-phase, with unique visuals and a health bar for each phase.
 Phase transitions have special effects.